Time To Drop The Drop Box

 ‘Whose responsibility is it to complete the payment?’, ‘Who calls insurance?’, ‘Who has to eat the loss?’, ‘Who’s at fault?’, are all questions and issues that management and tenants need to address.
 Generally, a landlord assumes no responsibility until they confirm receipt of a check.
 However, whether or not the rental property’s drop box implies or expresses a receipt of check is a question only a legal battle is likely to answer.

 Drop boxes have long been a hearty staple of apartments and rental properties and many homes still use them.
 However, updating to an online payment system is the best advice for providing security of rental payments.
 Some online payments are better than others, but even the worst still leave some type of digital footprint.
-But when a thief rips your entire lock box from your Hollywood rental property, it is gone.
+But when a thief rips the entire lock box from the rental property, it is gone.
 Maybe that criminal will not be able to open it, but neither will you.

 If it would be detrimental to the relationship with current tenants to abandon the drop box, then at least also offer an online payment option.
 Make that information visible on the drop box and encourage all to use online without shaming those who do not.
 Eventually, you will transition completely away from the old, risky box and onto the safer and quicker internet.
 It is the 21st century.
 Drop the box already.